Dosx001/mouselessV2/README.md

 ### Improve Element Location Seeker

-When using mouseless, you'll notice as you scroll through a page some elements are not selectable, such elements in a top bar, sidebar, or popup. mouseless finds every element's absolute position based on the document and checks if the element is inside your scroll view.
-While mouselessV2 finds every element's relative position to the viewport and checks if the element inside the viewport.
+When using mouseless, you'll notice as you scroll through a page some elements are not selectable, such as elements in a top bar, sidebar, or popup. mouseless finds every element's absolute position based on the document and checks if the element is inside your scroll view.
+While mouselessV2 finds every element's relative position to the viewport and checks if the element is inside the viewport.

 | mouselessV2                          | mouseless                        |